sorin-tanasa/COVER-LETTER-generator-in-ChatGPT/README.md

 ```

 We will later on depend on a set of functions to create the cover letter.
 First, we need a function that opens an editing window, called "text_editor".
-This is because, as we know, ChatGPT doe not provide 100% accurate results.
+This is because, as we know, ChatGPT does not provide 100% accurate results.
 This function contains a nested function, save_text, which performs said task once you are satisfied with the content.

 ```python